lucykvs/CPSC-210-Personal-Project---Budgeting-App/README.md

 - As a user, I want to be able to add costs to a list of my expenses
 - I want to be able to add one or multiple source(s) of income to a list of my incomes
 - I want to be able to see the total of my expenses and income, and the balance of these totals
-- I want to be able to see the total of my expenses and income, and the balance of these totals
+- I want to be able to see the description of my income sources in one list and my expenses in another